MCModMachine/craft.json/README.md

 * `compatibility`: **array of strings** the requirements this project has about the included version of the other project.
 This array may include:
   * `api`: the included version must have the same API as the specified version.
-  * `noFeatures`: the included version must not have the same user-facing features as the specified version.
+  * `noFeatures`: the included version must have the same user-facing features as the specified version.
 Includes `noRework`.
   * `noRework`: the included version must not have had a major rebalance or rework since the specified version.